Reduce licensing costs with IFL

 The attractively priced IFL processor enables you to add processing capacity exclusively for Linux workloads: consolidations, re-deployments and new deployments.

-Improve your IT economics by consolidating, re-deploying existing and deploying new workloads on zEC12 and reduce expenses in the areas of operational efforts, energy, floor space and software license fees.
-An zEC12 solution can
+Improve your IT economics by consolidating, re-deploying existing and deploying new workloads on zEC12 or zBC12 and reduce expenses in the areas of operational efforts, energy, floor space and software license fees.

 The IBM Enterprise Linux Server is a dedicated System z Linux server – a Linux-only server, meaning that all processors are IFLs on this server.